 We have all experienced this concept in our own lives — when we learned to walk, play a sport, do a job or drive our vehicles.
 It’s the latter of those that is most worrisome, simply because when we drive, we not only hold our own safety in our hands, we also carry the potential to cause others great harm.
 Unlike walking or playing a sport, making one little mistake can have incredible consequences.

 The fact is our youngest drivers are our least experienced and not yet good drivers.
 Thus, they are generally the group most prone to making rookie mistakes.
 That is a scary thought for parents.
-In fact, it’s a scary thought for all of us since we constantly share the roads with young drivers.
+In fact, it’s a scary thought for all of us since we constantly share the roads with teens.

 Unfortunately, it’s not just inexperience that makes young drivers so dangerous.
 Teens are more likely to take risks than older adults.
 They are also more likely to engage in specific types of reckless behavior behind the wheel, especially those related to distracted driving.

 Young people are deeply connected to their mobile devices more than any other generation.
 They find it difficult to put cell phones away when behind the wheel.
 They are also less likely than older, more experienced drivers to think that distracted driving is unacceptable.

 How Teens are Prone to Driving Distracted

-A recent report from AAA found that 88 percent of young drivers engaged in at least one reckless behavior while driving in the previous month.
+A recent report from AAA found that 88 percent of teens engaged in at least one reckless behavior while driving in the previous month.
 Those behaviors include texting while driving, running red lights and speeding.
 According to AAA, drivers ages 19 to 24 were 1.6 times as likely as other age groups to report reading a text message or emailing while driving, and nearly twice as likely to report typing or sending a text message or email while driving.